MULLAPUDIYUVATEJA/UMBC-DATA606-Capstone/docs/Complete-EDA.md

-# AI ReliabilityGuard: Failure Forecasting and Reliability Modeling for Machine Learning Systems
+# AI Reliability Guard: Failure Forecasting and Reliability Modeling for Machine Learning Systems

 ##  Project Overview
 This project focuses on building a **Trustworthy AI framework** that predicts when a machine learning model is likely to make incorrect predictions.
 The goal is to move beyond traditional accuracy metrics and develop a system that evaluates **prediction reliability**.